-:ACQuire:POINts {AUTO|<points value>}

-The :ACQuire:POINts command sets the requested memory depth for an acquisition.
+Command :ACQuire:POINts {AUTO <points_value>}</points_value> The :ACQuire:POINts command sets the requested memory depth for an acquisition.
 Before you download data from the oscilloscope to your computer, always query the points value with the :WAVeform:POINts? query or :WAVeform:PREamble? query to determine the actual number of acquired points.

-You can set the points value to AUTO, which allows the oscilloscope to select the optimum memory depth and display update rate.

-<points value> An integer representing the memory depth.
+You can set the points value to AUTO, which allows Infiniium to select the optimum memory depth and display update rate. <points_value></points_value> An integer representing the memory depth.
+The range of points available for a channel depends on the oscilloscope settings of Sampling Mode, Sampling Rate, and Trigger Mode.